 There are many different factors that come together to determine the success of an SEO campaign.
-Not only does this include the performance of your website but it also includes your link building approach, as well as your social media presence.
+Not only does this include the performance of your website, but also the quality of your content, and the quality of the websites that are linking to your website.

-However, there is no denying that one of the key elements in any SEO strategy is the keywords that you use.
+One of the key factors that can determine the success or failure of an SEO campaign is keyword research.
 Knowing how to conduct effective keyword research is imperative if your company is going to be successful online.

 One of the first things you need to understand about keywords is the difficulty level.
 Keyword difficulty can sometimes be known as keyword competition.